core-code-abel/friends-recognition/README.md

 Once the model has been trained we can make predictions and obtain labels for each face in the picture

 ![image3](./readme-images/image3.png)

+## How to use it...

+Just clone the repo and run the notebook